 Mark Rexford Sutherland was born in Orange, California, the third of four boys.
 In the early fifties his family moved north to Los Angeles.
-According to Disney press releases, he had worked with his two older brothers in a dance act, and had appeared on an episode of Ford Television Theater and in films prior to auditioning for the show.
+According to Disney press releases, he had worked with his two older brothers in a dance act, and had appeared on episodes of Ford Television Theater, Make Room for Daddy, and in films prior to auditioning for the show.
 He wanted to be a disc jockey when he grew up; his hobbies were Little League baseball (he played catcher), football, swimming, and horseback riding.

 Mark was a fair dancer, and could sing well enough in groups, but outside of a Talent Roundup Day spot never did a solo performance that I

 can recall.
 He did seem to have a problem maintaining focus on-camera, possibly due to light sensitivity.
 The powerful arc lights that shone

 in the performers faces seemed to trigger a reaction in Mark, who can often be seen blinking and looking away from the camera.

 One of the first sequences filmed for the show in May 1955 was the Talent Round-Up introductory song and dance.
 For some reason Mark wound

 up in this instead of Lonnie Burr, who appeared in Roll Call the other four days of the week.
 Because the Roll Call